Human Resources

 Process and Timeline

-• Review the Components of the Annual Staff Evaluation section below for guidance on completing each section.
+• Review the Components of the Annual Staff Evaluation section below for guidance on completing each section of the evaluation form.

-• Once the evaluation is completed and signed by both the supervisor and the employee, upload all documents using the link below.
+• After the evaluation meeting, ensure all required forms are completed and signed by both the supervisor and the employee.

 Submit completed evaluations here

-Merit increases, when approved by the Board of Trustees, are informed by multiple factors, including completion of the annual evaluation.
-Merit increases will be informed by several criteria.
-For more information, please visit the Annual Pay Increases page.
+Merit increases, when approved by the Board of Trustees, are awarded based on multiple criteria, including completion of the annual evaluation.
+For more information, please visit the Annual Pay Increase page.

 Components of the Annual Staff Evalution